danielruizluna/laravel-react-todo/README.md

 # laravel-react-todo

-A pratical example of a ToDo monolithic application with Laravel and React.js.
+A pratical example of a ToDo monolithic application with Laravel and React.js, adapted to Kubernetes microservices.

 ## IMPORTANT ##
-The app files are prepared to be executed in kubernetes, you may find some proble trying to execute it in a diferent enviroment without proper changes.
+The app files are prepared to be executed in kubernetes, you may find some trouble trying to execute it in a diferent enviroment without proper changes.

 ## BEFORE EXECUTING ##
 You need to create a user inside mysql for remote conections the first time you launch a mysql pod.
 This will persist for future containers thanks to the persistent volume.